migmm/e-commerce/README.md

     - Authentication and roles
     - Text with break lines in product description
     - Price calculation based on an external price API
+    - Product list pagination and many options to get like vendor, date, product name and many others
+    - Also you can choose product quantity per page
+    - Password reset via link

 ### API ROUTES